feffermanlab/JSM_2024_StructuredCoordination/README.md

 PartitionTools.py is a collection of tools which are used in the simulations to measure partitions

-SCCatalogue, SCBasinSim and PartitionTools all depend on orbit

-SCBasinSim depends on PartitionTools
+SCCatalogue, SCBasinSim, SCBroadSim, and PartitionTools all depend on orbit SCBasinSim and SCBroadSim depend on PartitionTools

+The Jupiter Notebook McAlisterProjectDemo.ipynb steps through the functionality of the orbit class.
+(note the visualizations are not supported on when run in VScode)